 I’m still far from a pro, but I’ve learned a few things through experience:

 - Stay off your phone and focus on driving

-- Give yourself plenty of time to brake at stop lights
+- Give yourself plenty of time and space to brake at stop lights

 - Never slam on your brakes